 The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of investment or collateral securities in the possession of an outside party.
-PACT has an investment policy for custodial credit risk.
-As of December 31, 2016, PACT had no exposure to custodial credit risk.
+It is PACT's policy to minimize custodial credit risk by permitting brokers to hold investments only to the extent there is Securities Investor Protection Corporation (SIPC) and excess SIPC coverage available, and securities purchased that exceed available SIPC coverage will be transferred to PACT's custodian.
+As of December 31, 2017, PACT had no exposure to custodial credit risk.

-b.
-Investments (Continued)
+- 1. Deposits and Investments - b.
+Investments

+Custodial Credit Risk (Continued)